 There have been little pictures, indications, of the kind of kingdom that God has in mind.
 The Kingdom of Babylon, under King Nebuchadnezzar, one man in absolute control, with undisputed sway, shows one feature.
-The victorious reign of King David, the peace and prosperity of the reign of King Solomon, give other features.
-But only when Jesus is King of Kings and Lord of Lords shall all these things be true at the same time, and of the same one person.
+The victorious reign of King David, the peace and prosperity of the reign of King Solomon, give other highly desirable features.
+But only when Jesus is King of kings and Lord of lords shall all these things be true at the same time, and of the same One Person.
 Surely, He will reign with supreme authority, like Nebuchadnezzar did for a while.
 Surely, He will be victorious in dealing with His enemies, as was David.
-Surely, His reign will be one of peace, plenty and prosperity, as was King Solomon's.
-But all these things, seen fleetingly and fitfully in brief, occasional intervals in individuals here and there, will be seen fully and continuously in the Lord Jesus for a full cycle of time, a full thousand years, as we read in Revelation 20:1-6.
+Surely, His reign will be one of peace, plenty, and prosperity, as was King Solomon's.
+But all these things, seen fleetingly and fitfully in brief, occasional intervals in individuals here and there, will be seen fully and continuously in the Lord Jesus for a full cycle of time, a full thousand years, as we read in Revelation chapter 20 verses 1 to 6.